-Researchers at the National Institutes of Health (NIH) in Bethesda, Maryland, are studying the infection, disease progression, and abnormal genes responsible for cystic fibrosis to better understand the disease process and its effects on breathing.
+Researchers at the National Institutes of Health in Bethesda, MD, are studying the infection, disease progression, and abnormal genes responsible for cystic fibrosis to better understand the disease process and its effects on breathing.

 - Are 8 years and older (minors must have parental/guardian consent)

 - Have been diagnosed with cystic fibrosis or have symptoms associated with CF